 The Leon H. Charney School of Marine Sciences (CSMS) is a unique initiative on a global scale, applying an interdisciplinary approach with highly professional standards.
 The largest academic center of marine sciences in Israel, CSMS (U.of Haifa) was the only Israeli program included by the 2023 Shanghai Academic Ranking of World Universities for Oceanography in the top 200 universities world-wide and in the top 30 for SDG14 “Life below Water” in the Times Higher Education Impact Rankings 2022.

-Currently CSMS has three complementary Departments: the Dr. Strauss Department of Marine Geosciences, the Department of Marine Biology and the Hatter Department of Marine Technologies and offering an MA program in National Security and Maritime Strategies .
+Currently CSMS has three complementary Departments: the Dr. Strauss Department of Marine Geosciences, the Department of Marine Biology and the Hatter Department of Marine Technologies and offering an MA program in Maritime Strategies .

 We also actively partake in teaching issues of marine science within the curricula of a Bachelors of Arts program for Navy captains, and within the Masters through the School of Political Sciences.

 The close collaboration of scientists from the four departments offers unique opportunities for interdisciplinary research that can holistically address past, present, and future aspects of the eastern Mediterranean Sea.
 CSMS research is augmented by associated University of Haifa research centers: The Strategy and Research Center (HMS), The Haifa Center for Mediterranean History, and the Leon Recanati Institute for Maritime Studies.